vmware-tanzu/secrets-manager/README.md

 ## A Note on Security

-We take **VMware Secrets Manager**’s security seriously.
+We take **VMware Secrets Manager**'s security seriously.
 If you believe you have found a vulnerability, please [**follow this guideline**][vuln] to responsibly disclose it.